ReinaldoSalla/javascript-interview-find-pair/readme.md

 ## Find Pair

-Code for the following JavaScript interview question
+Code for the following JavaScript interview question:

 **Create a function able to return information about the first pair of items inside an array whose sum equals a target number**